polyaxon/polyaxon/site/docs/core/quick-start/iterate.md

 > For more details about this command please run `polyaxon run --help`, or check the [command reference](/docs/core/cli/run/)

-Since the notebook is created with a polyaxonfile, it can be customized in the same way as any other job, e.g. instead of just executing `polyaxon run` we can create an operation to customize the resources, request GPUs ... in case the component itself is limiting, users can create their own component:
+Since the notebook is created with a Polyaxonfile, it can be customized in the same way as any other job, e.g. instead of just executing `polyaxon run` we can create an operation to customize the resources, request GPUs ... in case the component itself is limiting, users can create their own component:

 ```yaml